devshashtag/reactapp/README.md

 - [ ] add link to topbar icons
 - [ ] remove global.js if not used
 - [ ] check firefox issue on search-bar in navbar letter-spacing
-- [ ] remove lost-password, javascript.html, my-account.html from navbar while project completed
+- [ ] remove recover-password, javascript.html, my-account.html from navbar while project completed
 - [ ] land it on github pages
 - [ ] minify js, css files with webpack
 - [ ] export an kit-starter scss for later-use